LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. method:: CURLOPT_POSTFIELDSIZE_LARGE()

    Used with :meth:`curl->set(key, value)`.
-This is the large file version of :meth:`CURLOPT_POSTFIELDSIZE()`
+This is the large file version of `CURLOPT_POSTFIELDSIZE()`.

 .. method:: CURLOPT_REFERER()

    Used with :meth:`curl->set(key, value)`.
-This option takes a string value that specifies the value for the "Referer" header in the HTTP request sent to the remote server.
+This option takes a string value that specifies the value for the :mailheader:`Referer` header in the HTTP request sent to the remote server.

 .. method:: CURLOPT_USERAGENT()

    Used with :meth:`curl->set(key, value)`.
-This option takes a string value that specifies the value for the "User-Agent" header in the HTTP request sent to the remote server.
+This option takes a string value that specifies the value for the :mailheader:`User-Agent` header in the HTTP request sent to the remote server.

 .. method:: CURLOPT_HTTPHEADER()